-The audit firm's quality control rules stipulate that a person appointed to the post of EQC reviewer must have more than five years of practical audit experience after becoming qualified as a certified public accountant.
+The audit firm's quality control policies stipulates that a person appointed to the post of EQC reviewer must have more than five years of practical audit experience after becoming qualified as a certified public accountant.
 However, while the firm was facing a shortage of persons with such practical audit experience, it placed the top priority on complying with the legally mandated rotation rules.
 As a result, with regard to audit engagements related to all large-sized companies, etc., the firm appointed a partner with less than five years of experience after becoming qualified as a certified public accountant as an EQC reviewer without considering the appointee's eligibility.
+(Quality Control Standards Committee Statement No. 1, paragraph 38)